Zeta integrals, Schwartz spaces and local functional equations: Relation to reductive monoids

 As illustrated by \cite{PSR86,GPSR87}, the doubling zeta integrals or the integrals \eqref{eqn:doubling-zeta} point to the $L$-factor

 by taking the greatest common divisor for various $\xi$, where $\chi \boxtimes \pi$ is an irreducible nice representation of $M_\text{ab} \times G(F)$.
-The Braverman-Kazhdan program addresses the same issue by considering integrals of the same kind as \eqref{eqn:doubling-zeta}, namely: matrix coefficients integrated against ``Schwartz functions''.
-Morally, their approach is based on the following inputs \begin{enumerate}[(i)] \item a certain Schwartz space that should be intimately related to the flat monoid $X_\rho$; \item a Fourier transform that should give rise to local functional equations; \item a Poisson summation formula in the global setting. \end{enumerate} The standard case is Godement-Jacquet theory whose corresponding monoid is described as in Example \ref{eg:GJ-monoid}.
-The preceding results affirm that \begin{itemize} \item the geometry is correct: $X_\rho = X$ underlies both the $L$-monoid and the doubling constructions, and it conforms to our formalism in \S\ref{sec:geometric-data} and \S\ref{sec:Schwartz}; \item the doubling integrals go beyond Godement-Jacquet theory --- in particular, the space $X$ is singular; \item we do have the Schwartz space and Fourier transform of at our disposal, and they also fit into our general setting \S\ref{sec:model-transition} of \Transition. \end{itemize} A weak version of the Poisson formula for doubling integrals will be discussed in \S\ref{sec:Poisson}.
+The Braverman--Kazhdan program addresses the same issue by considering integrals of the same kind as \eqref{eqn:doubling-zeta}, namely: matrix coefficients integrated against ``Schwartz functions''.
+Morally, their approach is based on the following inputs \begin{enumerate}[(i)] \item a certain Schwartz space that should be intimately related to the flat monoid $X_\rho$; \item a Fourier transform that should give rise to local functional equations; \item a Poisson summation formula in the global setting. \end{enumerate} The standard case is Godement--Jacquet theory whose corresponding monoid is described as in Example \ref{eg:GJ-monoid}.
+The preceding results affirm that \begin{itemize} \item the geometry is correct: $X_\rho = X$ underlies both the $L$-monoid and the doubling constructions, and it conforms to our formalism in \S\ref{sec:geometric-data} and \S\ref{sec:Schwartz}; \item the doubling integrals go beyond Godement--Jacquet --- in particular, the space $X$ is singular; \item we do have the Schwartz space and Fourier transform of at our disposal, and they also fit into our general setting \S\ref{sec:model-transition} of model transition. \end{itemize} A weak version of the Poisson formula for doubling integrals will be discussed in \S\ref{sec:Poisson}.
 Although our constructions still hinge on several conjectures, there seem to be good signs for further works.